 Schedule

-Below is the expected schedule for the 2023 tournament in ‘s-Hertogenbosch with the women’s and men’s singles finals being played on the 18th of June 2023.
+Below was the schedule for the 2023 tournament in ‘s-Hertogenbosch with the women’s and men’s singles finals being played on the 18th of June 2023.

 Day | Date | Round |